Man of War (song): Music video

 The "Man of War" music video, directed by Colin Read, was released in June 2017 on YouTube.
 The video alternates from day to night, with the mood shifting from "cheerful to paranoid".
 It follows a man walking from a park who appears carefree by day but "seems to be hiding something" at night.

 Reception

-PopMatters praised "Man of War" as the strongest of the bonus tracks released on OKNOTOK, and argued that it could have appeared on the original OK Computer.
+PopMatters praised "Man of War" as the strongest of the OKNOTOK bonus tracks, and argued that it could have appeared on the original OK Computer.
 The PopMatters critics awarded it an average score of 8.3 out of 10.
+The Rolling Stone critic Will Hermes wrote that "Man of War" would not have fit OK Computer lyrically, but that it was an "after-the-fact" classic.
+He praised Jonny Greenwood's "swaggering rock-dude guitar squeals", Yorke's surreal lyrics and the "sparkling tick-tock rhythm", which he likened to the 1973 song "Time" by Pink Floyd.